Conservation and restoration of paintings: Display and storage

 It is estimated that a lack of proper routine maintenance and care is responsible for 95 percent of conservation treatments; the remaining 5 percent results from mishandling objects When developing display and storage methods for works of art, issues regarding relative humidity, temperature, light, pollutants, and pests need to be considered.
 Location and the types of storage units must be considered as well.
 Storage areas should be located in areas away from pipes and heating systems, as well as out of areas that are likely to flood and collect dust and dirt.
 Storage units should be sturdy, adjustable for collections growth so all collections sizes are safely stored, made of materials that will not cause any damage to the paintings (i.e. metal racks), and be free of any hardware or supports that stick out.

 Causes of deterioration

 Moisture, heat, light, pollutants, and pests can slowly or suddenly cause damage to a painting.
 These agents of deterioration impact all of the components that make up a painting in various ways.

+Accidents

+Acts of vandalism / defacing / iconoclasty

+People have damaged or destroyed artwork during war and peacetime.
+For example, during the Iraqi invasion of Kuwait, Saddam Hussein abused women, stole cars, damaged buildings and artwork.
+Another example is the destruction of paintings by political activists.